NaoWasTaken/CHD-Burden-Model/README.md

 YLD represents non fatal health loss weighted by disability severity.

 Model parameters are derived from published epidemiological literature and demographic estimates.
+A full list of parameters and values is available in **MODEL_PARAMETERS.md**.

 ---